xplosionmind/old.tommi.space/README.md

 pages to be created:

-- Formats
+- Formats ideas
 - Books passages

 ## FEATURES CHECKLIST

-A walkthrough of the website creation is [here](https://xplosionmind.tk/themakingof)
+A walkthrough of the website creation is [here](https://tommi.space/themakingof)

 - [ ] access post category colour (and how conflicts are managed if the post has more than one category) in posts list
 - [ ] add categories list also in the Jar